-7.7 Can be difficult to find a parking space as many are occupied all day long.
-High volume of traffic within High Street/Bridge Street/ North High Street deters people from using the town centre and it is an Air Quality Management Area.
+- 7.6 Considering the use classes currently in Musselburgh, the town centre supports almost 50% shops (class 1 retail).
+This is a trend replicated across East Lothian with shops occupying between 47%-55% across the six town centres.
+A high proportion (68%) of residents do not visit the town centre in the evening. - 7.7 It can be difficult to find a parking space as many are occupied all day long.
+The high volume of traffic within High Street/Bridge Street/ North High Street deters people from using the town centre and it is an Air Quality Management Area.